ThibaultJanBeyer/cheatsheets/nginx-cheatsheet.md

 sudo chmod -R 755 /var/www/example.com
 ```

-Add a website to serve
+Add a website to serve (or skip it and add a proxy)

 ```
 vim /var/www/example.com/html/index.html